Posted on 16th October 2019

 This is a fair grievance and the current system may be fine, with all parties knowledgeable on it, however the problem is that there isn't an industry standard practice across the board.
 The current guidelines are voluntary, meaning a company doesn't have to adhere to them and this is where problems can occur.

-There may be operational issues with the Bill, such as will businesses have to pay for admin fees for card machine tips, but there are also clear benefits.
-Having legislation to support tipping practices means there is potential for practices to be streamlined across the board and fairness preserved.
-However, until more details about the Bill are revealed or how this new industry 'tipping' body will implement its own policies, all the talk could simply remain, a load of talk and no action.
+There may also be operational issues with the Bill, such as, will businesses have to pay for admin fees for card machine tips?
+However, there are also clear benefits - Having legislation to support tipping practices means there is potential for practices to be streamlined across the board and fairness preserved.
+Ultimately, until more details about the Bill are revealed or how this new industry 'tipping' body will implement its own policies, all discussions could simply remain, a load of talk and no action.

 Continue the discussion on social media: